Remi-Coulom/joedb/doc/source/intro.rst

 Some weaknesses of SQL APIs can be corrected by encapsulating the SQL string manipulations into some higher-level interfaces such as object-relational mapping systems or data-access objects.
 These systems improve safety by providing static typing and identifier lookup.

-These higher-level interfaces might look much cleaner from the programmer's point of view, but the additional layer of abstraction often has some cost.
+These higher-level interfaces might look much cleaner from the programmer's point of view, but the additional layer of abstraction is costly.
 For example, it might become necessary to use a loop over objects to update them one by one.
 One single complex SQL query might have done the job efficiently, but the abstraction forces the programmer to inefficiently generate several queries instead.

 The idea of joedb is to overcome these problems by dropping SQL, and all the abstraction layers.
 All the operations over the relational data are directly implemented in the target programming language.
 This produces an architecture that is cleaner, simpler, and offers great opportunities for performance optimization.

-In this approach, joedb stores data in permanent storage with an append-only journal.
-Writing a journal is necessary in order to implement crash recovery and transactions.
+In this approach, joedb stores data in permanent storage with a journal.
+Writing a journal is necessary for crash recovery and transactions.
 And because the journal can contain all the data, it is not necessary to make anything else permanent.

 A journal is a minimal representation of the database, but, for many typical operations, it is not a convenient representation.
 In practice, an application that uses joedb will build in-memory or on-disk tabular structures and indexes to manipulate the data conveniently.
 These convenient data structures are a temporary redundant cache: the only official source of data is the journal.

-When a joedb database is opened again, the tabular structures are rebuilt from the journal.
+The design philosophy of joedb is to provide a minimalist low-level mechanism for transparent persistence, without compromising performance.
+This simple low-level architecture can be used as a basis for higher-level tools.

 Pros and Cons
 -------------